tokyo-ml/tokyo-ml.github.io/_posts/2018-02-15-Is it singularity yet.md

 - 19:20 *Welcome and introduction* by Leszek
 - Keynote talk by Ashley Smart
 - 19:50 --BREAK for FOOD and DRINKs--
-- Lightning talk
-- Lightning talk
+- Lightning talks:
+- *Cookiecutter Docker Science* by T.I.
+- *NIPS Report* by Y.K.
+- *Kelner* by L.R.
 - 21:00 --Networking time!--
 - 22:00 --CLOSING TIME--